How to use the ROI calculator

 You will see that, the larger the print run, the lower the unit cost becomes.
 This is why, at some RRPs, different size print runs may be profitable and different print runs may mean you lose money, so be careful of this!

-For Option C, which shows how much profit can be obtained from selling some copies as author copies and some via the distributor (but when the sales agencies are involved), the calculator has been created to use the same quantities that you have inputted into rows 60 and 63.
+For Option C, which shows how much profit can be obtained from selling some copies as author copies and some via the distributor (but when the sales agencies are involved), the calculator has been created to use the same quantities that you have inputted into rows 63 and 66.
 This is because the only difference with Option C is that the sales agencies take a percentage of the earnings for their work in representing the title to the retailers.
+The pink cell in C78 will show you the profit of selling copies if you are using the distributor and the sales agency.

 There are many strategies to book selling and there is no right or wrong way of doing it.
 This calculator will hopefully help you think about what marketing strategies you want to use and you can discuss this further with your Marketing Advisor Team via the free Marketing and Aftercare Service.
 You are likely to see a quicker ROI on your costs, by selling as many author copies as you can to friends, family and contacts, at least in your first print run, as there are no retailer discounts and you keep 100% of the royalties.
 A lot of authors try and do this initially to try and recoup the costs of publication, as well as the initial print run, as then subsequent print runs can ensure pure profit.